NCEAS/metacat/docs/user/metacat/source/install.rst

 1. Download/upgrade your solr version to 9.5.0

-  * In Metacat v3.0.0, the solr schema and configuration have changed.
+  * The solr schema and configuration changed significantly between Metacat v2.19.x and v3.0.0.

     * Please back up your current solr-home (directory) and then remove all of its contents.